atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

-We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) until you install an EE license to enable the additional EE features.
+We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) until you install an EE license to enable the additional features.
 This makes upgrading to EE a breeze.

 We'll use the official Omnibus GitLab package (which bundles every thing